Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 ## Update

 When adding new symbols in the `update()` function, the initial frequency of the symbol in the context will now be assigned adaptively based on the weighting of certain values.
-For you, as well as for me, if you have recently become interested in compression, it may not be clear why certain coefficients are calculated in a particular way and not in other.
+For you, as well as for me, if you have recently become interested in compression, it may not be clear why certain coefficients are calculated in a particular way and not in another.
 However, we can still at least look at how it can be done for ourselves.
 It’s entirely possible that there is no precise answer here, and the parameters and the method of their weighting reflect the author statistical research.
-All of this changes between versions also.
+All of this changes between PPMd versions.

 Beginning `update()` by defining the starting coefficients and updating `SEE->LastUsed`.